ForestOfLight/skyoobguide/docs/movement/multi-player.md

 > Credit: Saint for discovery, ForestOfLight for optimization

+This is a revival of the patched [Poof Warp](./patched/../../patched/pre-0.14.5/#poof-warp--disconnect-warp) behavior.
 This trick will take you to a spot under the map (with coordinates 0, 0, 0) called the "shadow spot" or "zero point."
 Here’s how to do it:

 ![](../../assets/videos/Poof Warp v2.qt)